WPManageNinja/wpsocialninja-docs/guide/social-reviews/layout-settings.md

 # Layout Settings

 **WP Social Ninja** will allow you to change every single **Layout Setting** on your website within a few clicks.
+Learn more about [template layouts](./template-layouts) and [creating templates](./create-template).

-Here, you may select a single Platform or multiple Platforms.
+Here, you may select a single [Platform](../getting-started/all-platforms-of-wp-social-ninja) or multiple Platforms.
 However, the **Layout Settings** customize option will remain the same for all the Social Reviews Platforms.

 ## **Settings**